Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Threading/DispatcherExtensions.md

 ### InvokeIfRequired(Dispatcher dispatcher, Action action)

-Executes the specified action asynchronously with the specified arguments on the thread that the Dispatcher was created on if required.

-    To check whether this is necessary, it will check whether the current thread has access to the dispatcher.
+Executes the specified action asynchronously with the specified arguments on the thread that the Dispatcher was created on if required.To check whether this is necessary, it will check whether the current thread has access to the dispatcher.

 #### Parameters